Menu Close

 Project Summary: This project has the following objectives: (1) model stellar structure and evolution, (2) combine learned components (trained to emulate simulation) with numeric methods, (3) order-of-magnitude speedups, (4) enable modeling large populations of (single and binary) stars, and (5) incorporate uncertainty quantification.
 These objectives will be met using (1) physics-informed neural networks (PINNs) and physics-informed neural operators (PINOs), (2) hybrid combination of physics-based deep learning (PBDL) with classical methods, and (3) active learning/mesh refinement.

-Co-PI: Gautham Narayan
+Collaborator: Gautham Narayan